handsom3j4ck/SimpleIptv/README.md

 - Choosing a MAC prefix (optional)
 - Detecting portal type
 - Starting the scan
-- Hits will be saved in Downloads/hits/ on linux and windows on android its /storage/emulated/0/hits/
+- Hits txt will be saved in Downloads on Linux/Android/Windows

 ---